-Notification of COVID-19 Positive Case at your Worksite \square Alameda County Public Health is notified of all positive COVID-19 cases. ☐ If an employee is diagnosed with COVID-19, Alameda County Public Health will provide assistance in the assessment of potential worksite exposures, and any recommended testing, quarantine, or isolation instructions. □ Employers and employees are aware that they can contact Alameda County Public Health if a suspected exposure has occurred at: Alameda County Public Health Department, Acute Communicable Disease Unit 1000 Broadway, Suite 500 Oakland, CA 94607 (510) 267-3250 Non-urgent emails regarding reportable communicable diseases: acutecd@acgov.org Tion argent emans regarding reportable communicable diseases. acutedae acgovior Training Employees have been trained on the following topics: ☐ Information from the Centers for Disease Control and Prevention (CDC) on COVID-19, how to prevent it from spreading, and which underlying health conditions may make individuals more susceptible to contracting the virus. \square Self-screening at home, including temperature and/or symptom checks using CDC guidelines. ☐ The importance of not coming to work if employees have a frequent cough, fever, difficulty breathing, chills, muscle pain, headache, sore throat, recent loss of taste or smell, or if they or someone they live with have bee diagnosed with COVID-19. n ☐ The importance of seeking medical attention if an employees' symptoms become severe, including persistent pain or pressure in the chest, confusion, or bluish lips or face.
-Updates and further details are available on the CDC's webpage. ☐ The vulnerability of those 60 years of age or older and people with chronic medical conditions, and the need to practice particular caution to protect these groups. :0 \Box The importance of frequent handwashing with soap and water, including scrubbing with soap for 20 seconds (or using hand sanitizer with at least 60% ethanol or 70% isopropanol when employees cannot get to a sink of handwashing station, per CDC guidelines). \square Manufacturer's directions and Cal/OSHA requirements for safe use of personal hygiene and cleaning products s. \Box The importance of physical distancing, both at work and off work time (see Physical Distancing section above). \square Proper use of face coverings, including: ☐ Face coverings can help protect people near the wearer, but do not replace the need for physical distancing and frequent handwashing. ☐ The importance of washing and/or sanitizing hands before and after using or adjusting face covering ☐ Avoid touching eyes, nose, and mouth. ☐ For the last of t s. \Box Face coverings to be washed after each shift.
+Employees have been trained on the following topics:

+- □ Information from the Centers for Disease Control and Prevention (CDC) on COVID-19, how to prevent it from spreading, and which underlying health conditions may make individuals more susceptible to contracting the virus. - □ Self-screening at home, including temperature and/or symptom checks using CDC guidelines. - □ The importance of not coming to work if employees have a frequent cough, fever, difficulty breathing, chills, muscle pain, headache, sore throat, recent loss of taste or smell, or if they or someone they live with have been diagnosed with COVID-19. - □ The importance of seeking medical attention if an employees' symptoms become severe, including persistent pain or pressure in the chest, confusion, or bluish lips or face.
+Updates and further details are available on the CDC's webpage. - □ The vulnerability of those 60 years of age or older and people with chronic medical conditions, and the need to practice particular caution to protect these groups. - □ The importance of frequent handwashing with soap and water, including scrubbing with soap for 20 seconds (or using hand sanitizer with at least 60% ethanol or 70% isopropanol when employees cannot get to a sink or handwashing station, per CDC guidelines). - □ Manufacturer's directions and Cal/OSHA requirements for safe use of personal hygiene and cleaning products. - □ The importance of physical distancing, both at work and off work time (see Physical Distancing section above).

+□ Proper use of face coverings, including:

+- □ Face coverings can help protect people near the wearer, but do not replace the need for physical distancing and frequent handwashing. - □ The importance of washing and/or sanitizing hands before and after using or adjusting face coverings. - $\Box$ Avoid touching eyes, nose, and mouth. - $\hfill\square$ Face coverings to be washed after each shift.